 Early Learning Room

-The Early Learning Room has trained and experienced educators who provide a nurturing environment to help your child to develop independence and positive self image.
-Socialising with peers and participating in small group activities fosters healthy emotional development and will assist your child to gain self confidence and form friendships.
+Early Learning Room has trained and experienced educators who provide a nurturing environment to help your child to develop independence and positive self-image.
+Socialising with peers and participating in small group activities fosters healthy emotional development and will assist your child to gain self-confidence, form friendships and blossom into their own unique person.

 Children in the Early Learning Room will progress to the Transition to School Room at a time when they are developmentally ready, this decision will be made, and will consider input from families concerned and our educators.
 Children transitioning to the Transition to School Room will need to be toilet trained, and without bottles or dummies; subsequently being physically and emotionally ready for transition to this class